-Willows Unified School District istrict TOTAL CONTRACTOR OF THE PROPERTY OF THE PROPER Supporting Rubric and the second s III.
-Adherence to Curricular Objectives · Objectives A) The teacher makes groups.
-The teacher makes knowledge accessible to all student groups. udents based on the recognition of individual differences and e is based on the recognition of individual differences and employs effective practices with diverse B) The teacher is in con objectives and goals. ommand of his/her subject(s), ur s. nderstands the relevant informati ion and central organizing conce The teacher is in command of his/her subject(s), understands the relevant information and central organizing concepts when planning short and long-term objectives and goals.
-C) The teacher plans for The teacher plans for instruction, adheres to District cur et curricula/standards and the Sta ricula/standards and the State frameworks, and maintains a balanced instructional schedule. balanced instructional schedule.
-Level Level of Performance Element Mee Meets Standards Progress Not Evident Progress Evident Proficient Distinguished (comments only) Knowledge of characteristics of age group.
+III.
+Adherence to Curricular Objectives

+- A) The teacher makes knowledge accessible to all students based on the recognition of individual differences and employs effective practices with diverse groups. - B) The teacher is in command of his/her subject(s), understands the relevant information and central organizing concepts when planning short and long-term objectives and goals. - C) The teacher plans for instruction, adheres to District curricula/standards and the State frameworks, and maintains a balanced instructional schedule.

+Level of Performance Element Meets Standards Zionen.
+Progress Not Evident Progress Evident Proficient Distinguished (comments only) Knowledge of characteristics of age group.
 Teacher demonstrates minimal knowledge of developmental characteristics of age group.
 Teacher demonstrates generally accurate knowledge of developmental characteristics of age group.
 Teacher demonstrates understanding of typical developmental characteristics of age group as well as exceptions to general patterns.
 Teacher demonstrates thorough understanding of typical developmental characteristics of age group, exceptions to the patterns, and the extent to which each student follows patterns.
 Knowledge of students' varied approaches to learning.
 Teacher is unfamiliar with the different learning styles exhibited by students, such as modalities and different "intelligences."
 Teacher demonstrates general understanding of the different learning styles that students exhibit.
 Teacher demonstrates solid understanding of the different learning styles that different students exhibit.
 Teacher uses, where appropriate, knowledge of students' varied learning styles in instructional planning.
 Knowledge of students' skills and knowledge.
 Teacher demonstrates lack of understanding of students' skills and knowledge and does not indicate that such knowledge is valuable.
 Teacher recognizes the value of understanding students' skills and knowledge but demonstrates this knowledge for the class only as a whole.
 Teacher demonstrates thorough knowledge of students' skills and knowledge for groups of students, including those with special needs, and recognizes the value of this knowledge.
 Teacher demonstrates thorough understanding of students' skills and knowledge for each student.
 Knowledge of students' interests and cultural heritage.
 Teacher demonstrates lack of knowledge of students' interests or cultural heritage and does not indicate that such knowledge is valuable.
 Teacher recognizes the value of understanding students' interests or cultural heritage but demonstrates this knowledge for the class only as a whole.
 Teacher demonstrates knowledge of the interests or cultural heritage of groups of students and recognizes the value of this knowledge.
 Teacher demonstrates thorough understanding of the interests or cultural heritage of each student.
 High expectations for students.
 Goals are not valuable and represent low expectations or do not reflect important learning.
 Goals are moderately valuable with minimal expectations.
 Goals are valuable with high expectations and reflect important learning.
 Not only are goals valuable, but teacher can also clearly articulate how goals establish high expectations and relate to curriculum frameworks and standards.